mbernste/mbernste.github.io/_posts/eulers_number.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/exponential.png" alt="drawing" width="400"/></center>

-A crucial characteristic of exponentials is that their growth grows in a linear rate.
-That is, the derivative of an exponential function _is proportional_ to the function itself.
+A crucial characteristic of exponentials is that the derivative of an exponential function _is proportional_ to the function itself.
 That is:

 $$\frac{da^x}{dx} = Ka^x$